My shopping cart

-The infamous Massaman curry was crowned as the winning dish in both editions of this popular survey, which took place in 2011 and again in 2017.
+The famous Massaman curry was crowned as the winning dish in both editions of this popular survey, which took place in 2011 and again in 2017.

 Dubbed as “the king of curries and perhaps the king of all foods”, this renowned creation imparts a big part of Thailand’s culinary culture but also of the country’s history on anyone who savours it.